CRYPTOPIACOMIC BOOK REVIEW

 Shannon gathers three colleagues: reclusive entomologist Chrysalis Lee, herpetologist David Silverman, and ornithologist Faith Esposito.
 Dumont gives them an unbelievable array of equipment and introduces them to their pilot and field guide, the Han Solo-esque Sam Stone, who Shannon seems to have a past with.
 As we end, the team sets out for the island, a journey that the opening of the book implies will end in disaster.

 The premise is a good one; good enough to get CRYPTOPIA optioned by a movie production company before it was even published.
 The art is solid; sometimes it verges on being a bit too funny, but Quinn shows quite clearly in the Yeti attack scenes that he is fully capable of drawing horrifying creatures when the need arises.
-The comic's web site, madsciencemedia, (the inside cover of the comic directs you to cryptopiacomic.com, but that site doesn't exist) has previews of some of the creatures we'll encounter in future issues, and they look pretty cool, so I don't have any major concerns about that department.
+The comic's web site, madsciencemedia, (the inside cover of the comic directs you to cryptopiacomic.com, but that site doesn't exist.
+Mad Science Media is also defunct) has previews of some of the creatures we'll encounter in future issues, and they look pretty cool, so I don't have any major concerns about that department.

 What impressed me most about this book was Raab's serious, well-researched treatment of cryptozoology as a legitimate scientific field.
 It would have been easy to just label his character a "cryptozoologist" and use that as an excuse to launch into some standard monster-filled adventures, and that might well have led to a highly entertaining book (we've never seen Indiana Jones doing much archaeological work, and it hasn't hurt the movies).
 But for me, it's the references to the real-life book (and seminal cryptozoology text) "On The Track of Unknown Animals" by Dr. Bernard Heuvelmans, and Shannon's explanation that Yetis aren't snow-dwelling creatures at all, but just use the mountain passes to travel between the warmer Himalayan valleys that they actually live in, that give CRYPTOPIA an air of reality that sets this comic apart from others like it.